-Anabolism is the building up of things - a succession of chemical reactions that constructs or synthesizes molecules from smaller components, usually requiring energy in the process.
+Anabolism is the building up of things - a succession of chemical reactions that builds molecules from smaller components; anabolic processes usually require energy.

-Catabolism is the breaking down of things - a series of degradative chemical reactions that break down complex molecules into smaller units, and in most cases releasing energy in the process.
+Catabolism is the breaking down of things - a series of chemical reactions that break down complex molecules into smaller units; catabolic processes usually release energy.

 During anabolism, simple molecules such as amino acids are built up into larger and more complex molecules.

-Anabolism builds things and consumes energy - making bigger things out of smaller things and using up energy in the process.
-Anabolism, or biosynthesis, allows the body to grow new cells and maintain all the tissues.1
+Anabolism, or biosynthesis, allows the body to grow new cells and maintain all the tissues.

-The body uses simple molecules to create complex ones.
-In the same way a builder will use simple building blocks, such as bricks, to create a house.
-Anabolic reactions in our bodies utilize a few simple chemicals and molecules to manufacture (synthesize) a vast array of finished products.
-The growth and mineralization of bone and increases in muscle mass are examples of anabolism.
+Anabolic reactions in our bodies use a few simple chemicals and molecules to manufacture (synthesize) a vast array of finished products.
+Examples include the growth and mineralization of bone and increases in muscle mass.

-- Growth hormone - a hormone made in the pituitary gland.
-Growth hormone stimulates the release of the hormone somatomedin by the liver, causing growth.
+- Growth hormone - a hormone made by the pituitary gland that stimulates growth.

 - Insulin - a hormone made by the beta cells in the pancreas.
 It regulates the level of sugar glucose in the blood.
 Cells cannot utilize glucose without insulin.

-- Testosterone - a male hormone produced mainly in the testes.
-Testosterone causes the development of male sex characteristics, such as a deep voice and a beard.
-It also strengthens muscles and bone mass.
+- Testosterone - causes the development of male sex characteristics, such as a deep voice and facial hair.
+It also strengthens muscles and bone.

-- Estrogen - a female hormone produced mainly in the ovaries.
-It is also involved in strengthening bone mass, as well as developing female characteristics such as breasts.
-It is also involved in the thickening of the inner membrane of the uterus (endometrium) and other aspects of regulating the menstrual cycle.
+- Estrogen - involved in strengthening bone mass, as well as developing female characteristics such as breasts.

 Adrenaline, a hormone produced by the adrenal gland, plays a part in the process of catabolism.